 The Delaware Planning Education Program is a voluntary certificate program comprising a series of educational courses designed to better prepare local government officials in Delaware for the planning-related challenges they will face in their communities.
 The program format includes regularly scheduled training with a group of core courses offered every year between January-March, although a variety of courses are scheduled throughout the year.
 Some training topics include:

 - what is a comprehensive plan and why it is important; the legal context for planning in Delaware;

 - the roles and responsibilities of those involved in the process; and the components of a comprehensive plan

-- the variety of tools available to local governments to deal with land use and growth issues
+- the variety of tools available to local governments to deal with land use and development issues

-Upon completion of a total of 15 hours of specifically directed education and training sessions in the Delaware Planning Education Program within a three-year period, local officials will be awarded DPEP certificates.
-Nine of the required hours are from courses 101–103 (see descriptions).
-The additional six required hours can be earned by taking two electives (see descriptions).
+Upon completion of a total of 15 hours of specifically directed education and training sessions in the Delaware Planning Education Program within a three-year period, local officials will be awarded certificates for their achievement.
 Learn more about the certificate program here.